With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 Not always, but this year is different.

-And because of uh Robert Costa's comments, Charlie Rose last night, I'm telling you, he works at the Washington Post.
+And because of Robert Costa's comments to Charlie Rose last night, I'm telling you, he works at the Washington Post.

-I'm telling you, if he's out there saying that there is this group that never votes, but that if they do this time, if they're energized and polling is not gonna find them, then all bets are off.
+I'm telling you, if he's out there saying that there is this group that never votes, but that if they do this time, if they're energized and polling is not going to find them, then all bets are off.

-And you put that together with 70% of the American people who will tell you in a poll, they think the country's headed in the wrong direction.
+When you understand that half of the registered voters didn't vote in 2012, a little less than half, and then you put that together with 70% of the American people who will tell you in a poll, they think the country's head in the wrong direction.

 She's not out there trying to take advantage of it because that's the media's job.